douglastgordon/SortingAlgorithms/README.md

 #Sorting Algorithms

-Various sorting algorithms written in Ruby.
+A continually updated library of sorting algorithms written in Ruby.

 ##Comparison Sorts